bsouthga/bsouthga.dev/public/markdown/color-gradients-with-python.md

 One way to convey continuous variation through colors is by using a [gradient](http://en.wikipedia.org/wiki/Color_gradient).
 Most graphics applications provide an easy and intuitive way to apply a gradient to a project or dataset.
 The ubiquitous Microsoft Excel is an easy example, with its suprisingly useful [conditional formatting](http://office.microsoft.com/en-us/excel-help/quick-start-apply-conditional-formatting-HA010370614.aspx).
 Interested in how these spectra are actually constructed, I decided to try out a few ways of manually calculating color gradients using Python, given some desired input colors.
 Here's what I came up with!

 ## Colors as points in 3D space

 In order to "calculate" color gradients, we must first think of them as mathematical objects.
 Fortunately, as with everything on a computer, colors are represented numerically.
 This normally done as a sequence of three numbers indicating the varying amounts of [Red, Green, and Blue](http://en.wikipedia.org/wiki/Color#Additive_coloring), either in decimal tuple (70,130,180) or hex triplet (#4682B4) form (both examples given represent steel blue, the main color used on this site).
-This means we can think of a color abstractly as a vector (@@@\vec{c}@@@) in three dimensional space.
+This means we can think of a color abstractly as a vector ($$\vec{c}$$) in three dimensional space.

-@@@\displaystyle
+$$
+\displaystyle
   \vec{c} = [ {\color{red} R}, {\color{green} G}, {\color{blue} B} ]
-@@@
+$$

 Practically, within Python, I sometimes want to pass these colors / vectors as hex triplet strings and other times as RGB tuples (implemented as lists to allow [mutable components](http://en.wikipedia.org/wiki/Immutable_object)).
 Here are two basic functions I ended up using for converting accross formats:

 ```python
 def hex_to_RGB(hex):